Supplementary Python Basics

 Convert to hexadecimal : 0x38

-Return ASCII code corresponding to character: 65
+Return ASCII code of character : 65

-Return character corresponding to ASCII code: A
+Return character of ASCII code : A

 |